AdobeDocs/experience-platform.de-DE/help/xdm/tutorials/relationship-ui.md

 Die Möglichkeit, Beziehungen zwischen Ihren Kunden und deren Interaktionen mit Ihrer Marke kanalübergreifend zu analysieren, ist ein wichtiger Bestandteil von Adobe Experience Platform.
 Defining these relationships within the structure of your [!DNL Experience Data Model] (XDM) schemas allows you to gain complex insights into your customer data.

-Während Schema-Beziehungen durch die Verwendung des Vereinigung-Schemas abgeleitet werden können, gilt [!DNL Real-time Customer Profile]dies nur für Schema, die dieselbe Klasse gemeinsam haben.
-Zur Herstellung einer Beziehung zwischen zwei Schemas, die zu verschiedenen Klassen gehören, muss einem Quell-Schema ein dediziertes **Beziehungsfeld** hinzugefügt werden, das auf die Identität eines Ziel-Schemas verweist.
+While schema relationships can be inferred through the use of the union schema and [!DNL Real-time Customer Profile], this only applies to schemas that share the same class.
+To establish a relationship between two schemas belonging to different classes, a dedicated **relationship field** must be added to a source schema, which references the identity of a destination schema.

-Dieses Dokument bietet eine Anleitung zum Definieren einer Beziehung zwischen zwei Schemas mithilfe des Schema-Editors in der [!DNL Experience Platform] Benutzeroberfläche.
+This document provides a tutorial for defining a relationship between two schemas using the Schema Editor in the [!DNL Experience Platform] user interface.
 Anweisungen zum Definieren von Schemabeziehungen mithilfe der API finden Sie in der Anleitung zum [Definieren einer Beziehung mithilfe der Schema Registry-API](relationship-api.md).

 ## Erste Schritte

 This tutorial requires a working understanding of [!DNL XDM System] and the Schema Editor in the [!DNL Experience Platform] UI.
 Bevor Sie mit dem Tutorial beginnen, lesen Sie die folgenden Dokumente:

-* [XDM-System in Experience Platform](../home.md): Eine Übersicht über XDM und seine Implementierung in [!DNL Experience Platform].
+* [XDM System in Experience Platform](../home.md): An overview of XDM and its implementation in [!DNL Experience Platform].
 * [Grundlagen der Schemakomposition](../schema/composition.md): Eine Einführung in die Bausteine von XDM-Schemas.
-* [Erstellen Sie ein Schema mit dem Schema-Editor](create-schema-ui.md): Ein Tutorial, das die Grundlagen der Arbeit mit dem [!DNL Schema Editor].
+* [Create a schema using the Schema Editor](create-schema-ui.md): A tutorial covering the basics of working with the [!DNL Schema Editor].

 ## Quell- und Zielschemas definieren